-To eliminate disturbance by direct sunlight these "sunlight cancellation" bits PS_SC need to be set.
+To eliminate disturbances by direct sunlight, these "sunlight cancellation" bits PS_SC need to be set.

 To define all these register values, an evaluation test should be performed.
-These tests can be made just using the VCNL36826S sensor board together with the SensorXplorerTM.
+These tests can be made just using the VCNL36826M's sensor board, together with the SensorXplorerTM.
 Both boards are available from any of Vishay's distributors.